Carnot: Energy-Based Verification for LLM Output

 7. Principles Learned

-From 160+ experiments across eleven milestones, we distilled 14 principles.
+From the activation-based phase of a research program that now spans 2,354 experiment records through Exp 2005 and 166 archived completed milestone records, we distilled 14 principles.
 Principles 1-3 describe what works.
 Principles 4-14 describe what doesn't work for activation-based hallucination detection — these systematic negative results are the project's primary contribution to the literature, saving other researchers months of dead ends.

 What works